Air Force Veterans Mesothelioma Lawsuits

 The Navy Surgeon General became aware In 1939 that asbestosis was being caused by extended asbestos exposure to Veterans yet the Navy continued its use of asbestos for 4 more decades.
 U. S. regulations on asbestos exposure began in the late 1970s.
 Because of its long latency period asbestos-related diseases like Mesothelioma cancer has made Veterans sick through no fault of their own.
 U. S. Courts are now holding asbestos companies and manufacturers that exposed Veterans to the toxic asbestos dust and fibers accountable by awarding mesothelioma victims large settlements for their pain and suffering.

-U. S. Branches of Service
+U. S. Military Branches of Service and Asbestos Exposure

 Air Force Trade Workers and Asbestos Exposure